vuejs/docs/src/tutorial/src/step-2/description.md

 </div>

-The content inside the mustaches is not limited to just single properties - we can use any valid JavaScript expression:
+The content inside the mustaches is not limited to just identifiers or paths - we can use any valid JavaScript expression:

 ```vue-html
 <h1>{{ message.split('').reverse().join('') }}</h1>